Massachusetts

 The Mashpee Wampanoag Tribal Council Chairman, Shawn Hendricks, responded to the letter with a written statement: "We have clearly stated our reasons for sovereign land, and the governor has clearly stated his questions and concerns for the Commonwealth.
 We look forward to working through the issues raised with him, and I am confident we can do so."

-Return to Massachusetts Casinos.
+Return to Massachusetts Casino News.

-500 Nations is an independent directory service not affiliated with any casino.
+500 Nations is an independent directory and information service free of any gaming operator's control and not affiliated with any casino.

-Warning: You must ensure you meet all age and other regulatory requirements before entering a Casino or placing a wager.
+Warning: You must ensure you meet all age and other regulatory requirements before entering a casino or placing a wager.
 There are hundreds of jurisdictions in the world with Internet access and hundreds of different games and gambling opportunities available on the Internet.
-It is your reponsibility to determine if it is legal for you to play any particular games or place any particular wager.
-Online gambling is unlawful in some countries and jurisdictions.
-Check your local laws and regulations prior to gambling.
-Skill gaming is restricted in Arizona, Delaware, Iowa, Louisiana, Arkansas, Tennessee, Vermont, Connecticut, Florida, Montana and Illinois.
+Do not assume that Internet gaming sites are in compliance with the rules and regulations of every jurisdiction from which they accept players.
+YOU are responsible for determining if it is legal for YOU to play any particular game or place any particular wager under the laws of the jurisdiction where you are located.